-He said to cut a hole in the lid, I used a hot skewer which could equally be a smoldering stick end on camp, insert the candle and use the handle to tie the carton to a tree.
+To make it cut a hole in the milk bottle lid, I used a hot skewer which could equally be a smoldering stick end on camp, insert the candle and use the handle to tie the carton to a tree.

 I cut a hole in the carton base so that the candle didn't melt the carton, or got starved of oxygen.
 The light was arguably the best of the three methods but reading would still be a strain.
 I tried this on the stillest of nights but tried blowing the candle out level from a foot away, then at 45 degrees to the cut hole, then nearly vertical and it was only when overhead that it succumbed.

 Stuart suggested that I try using one for an extended period to see if a small hole would suffice.
 I had one going three hours or so until the candle gave out and not only did it stay intact, it held off some heavy rain late on.
 Perhaps an adjustable hinged top with a small hole may be a good compromise?